How To Prepare For Your Photo Session | A Complete Guide

 1. Pick Out Your Clothes Early

 I highly recommend working with your photographer to get suggestions on what to wear for your portraits.
 Some shoots have themes or specific lighting schemes in mind, and clothing can make a huge difference in elevating the images’ overall look.
 As a starting point, here’s my guide for what to wear for your portrait session and which colors to pick for photos.
-Once you know what you should wear, make sure to assemble your wardrobe a few days before your session.
-Get items laundered, ironed, and anything else needed so that you’re not rushing at the last minute.
-Another helpful tip is to figure out how you’ll change your clothes on location.

 2. Practice Hair & Makeup

-If you’re getting your hair and makeup professionally done for your shoot, it’s worth doing a test run of both.
+If you’re getting your hair and makeup done professionally for your shoot, it’s worth doing a test run of both.
 Make sure both come out how you want; this way, you’re not worried about how your hair or face will look on the day of your photoshoot.
 And if you’re doing it yourself, make sure to practice your portrait hair and make up!

 3. Gather Your Props